-Have you heard about IoT and Big Data?
+Have you heard about the Internet of Things and Big Data?
 They are two very trending technologies that have evolved independently for a long time but become interrelated over time.
 Nowadays, people use both these terms together while discussing IoT software solutions or applications.

-The relationship between IoT and Big Data will impact all spheres of our lives no matter whether you are going to use them in your next software project or as a daily app or not.
+The relationship between the Internet of Things and Big Data will impact all spheres of our lives no matter whether you are going to use them during the development of your next software project or as a daily app.
 We agree with Shawn DuBravac, who wrote in his book about the new age of data: “This is what will happen regardless of which road we take.”

-In the article, we consider IoT and Big Data technologies and discuss how they are interrelated.
+In the article, we consider the Internet of Things and Big Data technologies and discuss how they are interrelated.

 Let us start with real-life examples of IoT systems, where Big Data plays a significant role.
-The media focuses people's attention on the mass market side of IoT, for example, wearable devices like smartwatches and fitness trackers.
+The media focuses people’s attention on the mass market side of the Internet of Things development, for example, wearable devices like smartwatches and fitness trackers.
 However, IoT possibilities are much wider than the functionality of these products, and IoT has a big thing to offer to businesses.
-Empowered by Big Data and other modern technologies, like cloud computing, nanotech, IoT systems can be implemented on all levels of business operations in existing companies and even lead to the emergence of new types of businesses that have never existed before.
-Below there are 3 awesome examples of IoT and Big Data technologies implementation in one system.
+Empowered by Big Data and other modern technologies, like cloud computing, nanotech, and IoT systems can be implemented on all levels of business operations in existing companies and even lead to the emergence of new types of businesses that have never existed before.
+Below there are 3 awesome examples of the Internet of Things and Big Data technologies implementation in one system.

 Do you believe in miracles?
 Disney does believe.

-Disney decided to use IoT and Big Data technologies to improve the personal experience of Disney parks.
+Disney decided to use Big Data and the Internet of Things technologies to improve the personal experience of Disney parks.
 Disney developed Disney’s MagicBand, a colorful, silicone, waterproof wristband that can be used to unlock hotel rooms, enter theme parks, charge food and merchandise purchases.
 It also collects all sorts of data from visitors and uses it to reduce the waiting time in lines and prepare personalized surprises

 Disney spent more than $1 billion to develop a Magical Wristband, and nowadays, it is an indispensable element in the Disney Park magical experience.

 Can global Logistics be smart?
-With IoT and Big Data definitely yes
+With Big Data and the Internet of Things, definitely yes

 What if a company puts smart sensors in the transportation fleet and calibrates them to record all possible information during the delivery?
 Will that information be meaningful?

-The UPS transportation and logistics company made it and then developed a smart logistics system called ORION based on collected from sensors Big Data.
+The UPS transportation and logistics company made it and then developed a smart logistics system called ORION based on Big Data collected from sensors.
 ORION uses advanced algorithms to create optimal routes for delivery drivers from the data supplied by customers, drivers, and vehicles.
 It also can alter the routes on the fly based on changing weather conditions or accidents.

-How IoT and Big Data can help agriculture?
+How can the Internet of Things and Big Data help agriculture?

 The crops are vulnerable to damage from insects, disease, and other factors, while agricultural fields are too big for accurate monitoring by humans.
 Using drones, 3D video sensors, big data, and machine learning, the Aker company enables proactive deep real-time crop observation to mitigate yield loss.